 If you have never tried Charleston red rice, you are in for a treat.
-This easy baked rice dish lends so much flavor to everything it is served with.
+This easy baked rice dish adds so much flavor to everything you serve with it.
 You are going to love it.
-I like serving it with smothered chicken, pan-fried pork chops, chicken fried chicken, or popcorn shrimp.
+I like serving it with smothered chicken, pan-fried pork chops, chicken-fried chicken, or popcorn shrimp.

 Ingredient Notes and Substitutions